 A boot camp for marketing and fundraising leaders

-You may say, “We have a great working relationship!”
-That’s great.
-You may like each other (or not), but are you developing patrons together?
-Really and truly?
 Marketing and development are responsible for stewarding every step on an arts patron’s journey—from the first ticket purchase to making a planned gift—and every step in between.
-And, the two leaders are responsible for creating patron-centric culture, moving beyond “mine” and “yours” to “theirs.”
+The two leaders are responsible for creating patron-centric culture, moving beyond “mine” and “yours” to “ours.”

 In this boot camp, the arts industry’s loyalty experts will teach you how to optimize your relationship to get revenue and loyalty results next season.
 Over your 2 days in Colorado Springs, you’ll have focused time to: